Updated October 26, 2023

-Rule of thumb: Lower the downside capture, better the fund is at preserving wealth in the face of meltdown or vice versa
+- Rule of thumb: The lower the downside capture, the better the fund is at preserving wealth in the face of a meltdown or vice versa

-Drawdown: Maximum drawdown is a measurement of percentage fall in cumulative return from previous highs.
+- Drawdown: Maximum drawdown measures the percentage fall in cumulative return from previous highs.
 You can assess which funds preserve wealth…these will be the ones that minimize drawdowns.

-Qualitative indices- These include assessment of manager, a scale of operations, back office administration to name just a few.
+- Qualitative indices: These include an assessment of the manager, a scale of operations, and back-office administration, to name just a few.